 Assistance affected by lack of plan: One commenter wrote that §§ 201.4(a) and 201.6(a)(1) are inconsistent with each other, as the former eliminates eligibility for all assistance other than emergency measures for all local governments in a State, if the State fails to secure approval of a plan, while the latter only eliminates eligibility for funding if local entities fail to complete a plan.
 Since the State is dependent upon local mitigation planning efforts for data, the two sections should be consistent.

 FEMA's response: The State Mitigation Plan is required in order for non-emergency disaster assistance, as well as mitigation grants, to be made available throughout the State.
 The local mitigation plan is required in order to receive mitigation project grants.
-Other non-emergency assistance is not affected by the lack of a local mitigation plan.
+Other Start Printed Page 61559non-emergency assistance is not affected by the lack of a local mitigation plan.
 FEMA recognizes that the initial State planning efforts will be limited by the lack of local mitigation plans, but updated State plans will be able to incorporate local level data as it becomes available.

 “Ongoing State planning efforts:” One commenter asked what is meant by “ongoing state planning efforts” in § 201.4(b).

 FEMA's response: Section 201.4(b) states that an effective planning process is essential in developing and maintaining a good standard State Mitigation Plan.
 “Ongoing state planning efforts” means that the process should include continued coordination to the extent possible with other State agencies, appropriate Federal agencies, and additional interested groups.
 It is up to the State to determine what other planning processes might be affected by the mitigation planning process.